-Often it begins with physical therapy: stretching the hamstring, stretching the hip flexor, strengthening the quadriceps, getting the biomechanics right to help take the pressure off the knee to give the knee a chance to heal.
-You also look at the gait and the feet to make sure there is no hyperpronation, and if there is then an orthotic may be helpful – either a custom one or over-the-counter.
+Often that begins with physical therapy, stretching the hamstring, stretching the hip flexor, strengthening the quadriceps, getting the biomechanics right to help take the pressure off of the knee to give the knee a chance to heal.
+You also look at the gait, you look at the feet to make sure there is no hyperpronation, and if there is then an orthotic may be helpful, either a custom one or over-the-counter.
 Basically trying to get all the biomechanics right.
-Along the way, sometimes oral pain medications can be helpful in order to control the pain and to a lesser extent the inflammation.
+Along the way with that, sometimes oral pain medications can be helpful in order to help control the pain and to a lesser extent the inflammation.

-There are some passive modalities that can be done within physical therapy such as TENS units, ultrasound, electrical stimulations, and massage among others that help both with pain control and to an extent the inflammation.
+And then there are some passive modalities that can be done within physical therapy, such as TENS units, ultrasound, electrical stimulations, massage to the area, there are other also kinds of passive modalities that help both with the pain control and to an extent with helping to reduce the inflammation.

-The other general kind of injection is called hyaluronic acid injection, which is basically introducing joint fluid into the joint to help lubricate the joint.
-That can help in terms of both reducing inflammation and filling in some of the potholes within the joint while the knee is being rehabbed.
-Again, just like with a steroid injection, it’s not going to fix the meniscus tear; it’s going to open up a window of opportunity during which you can do more with physical therapy, you can tweak the biomechanics so that hopefully you’re not sitting there again in six months needing to do any kinds of injections.
+The other general kind of injection is something called hyaluronic acid injections, which is basically like introducing joint fluid into the joint.
+It helps to lubricate the joint, and that can help in terms of both reducing inflammation and helping to fill in some of the smaller potholes within the joint while the knee is being rehabbed.
+Again, just like with a steroid injection, it’s not going to fix the meniscus tear; it’s going to open up this window of opportunity, during which you can do more with the therapy, you can tweak the biomechanics so that hopefully you’re not sitting there again in six months needing to do any kinds of injections again.